FAQs - Elections

 How much will I get paid?

-Pay and allowances are determined by the Government’s Remuneration Authority.
-The pay rates vary according to population size and other factors.
-You can see all the councils remuneration schedules by viewing the Local Government Members (2021/22) Determination 2021.
+Pay and allowances are determined by the Government’s Remuneration Authority, who set a minimum salary amount.
+The salary pool varies according to population size and other factors.

 More information about how the Remuneration Authority determines pay can be found on the Remuneration Authority website.